cloudbase/garm/doc/quickstart.md

 Before we can add a new entity, we need github credentials to interact with that entity (manipulate runners, create webhooks, etc).
 Credentials are tied to a specific github endpoint.
 In this section we'll be adding credentials that are valid for either [github.com](https://github.com) or your own GHES server (if you added one in the previous section).

-When creating a new entity (repo, org, enterprise) using the credentials you define here, GARM will automatically associate that entity with the gitHub endpoint the credentials use.
+When creating a new entity (repo, org, enterprise) using the credentials you define here, GARM will automatically associate that entity with the gitHub endpoint that the credentials use.

 If you want to swap the credentials for an entity, the new credentials will need to be associated with the same endpoint as the old credentials.